Email: Victoria.Barrett@inria.fr

 represent multiple subderivations.
 We show that a subatomic proof system with guarded substitution can p-simulate a Frege system with substitution, and moreover, the cut-rule is not required to do so.

-To be presented at LICS 2025
+Presented at LICS 2025

 A strictly linear subatomic proof system